 Loft Orbital has three missions planned for 2021, and quarterly missions in 2022.

-Among its 2021 missions, Loft Orbital will carry our S-band TT&C antenna onboard its microsatellite.
+Among its 2021 missions, Loft Orbital carries our S-band TT&C antenna onboard its microsatellite.

 Pixxel is a cutting-edge space technology company with operations in India and the US.
 The company is building constellations of high-resolution earth imaging satellites to provide global imagery at a daily frequency to customers in a wide range of industries worldwide.

-Pixxel’s first two satellites are slated to launch in 2021 and will be equiped with our S-Band TT&C antenna
+Pixxel’s first two satellites are equiped with our S-Band TT&C antenna

 Thales Alenia Space delivers cost-effective solutions for telecommunications, navigation, Earth observation, environmental management, exploration, science and orbital infrastructures.